Synagogue Church building collapse: Trial

-Joshua failed to appear at a November 2015 hearing and SCOAN's lawyers have filed multiple applications to stay the proceedings.
-The Lagos state government has repeatedly insisted that this case receive trial.
+Joshua failed to appear at a November 2015 hearing and SCOAN's lawyers filed multiple applications to stay the proceedings.
+The Lagos state government repeatedly insisted that the case receive trial.

+In April 2016, the court remanded the two engineers in prison custody, emphasizing the seriousness of the charges.
+Despite these developments, the trial faced prolonged delays, and T. B. Joshua died on 5 June 2021, before the conclusion of the legal proceedings.

-Local radio host Freeze made unfavorable comparisons to a similar incident in Lekki, in which Lekki Gardens managing director Richard Nyong was jailed for illegally unsealing a building that he was having constructed and that which later collapsed.
-Freeze was upset because Nyong had been arrested quickly, Joshua had not.
+Local radio host Freeze made unfavourable comparisons to a similar incident in Lekki, in which Lekki Gardens managing director Richard Nyong was jailed for illegally unsealing a building that he was having constructed and that which later collapsed.
+Freeze drew attention to Nyong's rapid arrest while Joshua was not arrested at all.